On oracle factoring of integers: Abstract

 \section{Abstract}

-We present an oracle factorisation algorithm which finds a nontrivial factor of almost all positive integers $n$ based on the knowledge of the number of points on certain elliptic curves in residue rings modulo $n$.
+We present an oracle factorisation algorithm, which in polynomial deterministic time, finds a nontrivial factor of almost all positive integers $n$ based on the knowledge of the number of points on certain elliptic curves in residue rings modulo $n$.

-\keywords{integer factorisation problem, oracle} \subjclass[2010]{11G05, 11Y 05}
+\keywords{integer factorisation problem, oracle} \subjclass[2020]{11G05, 11Y05}

 {}